Grieving the Loss of a Pet During the Holidays

 Silhouette of dog running with a sunset behind her

 Losing a beloved pet is always hard, but it can be especially difficult to cope with that loss during the holidays.
 Know that you are not alone.
-Here are some gentle reminders* to yourself that we hope will provide comfort if you’re grieving the loss of a pet over the holidays:
+Here are some gentle reminders to yourself that we hope will provide comfort if you’re grieving pet loss over the holidays:

-• I will experience many emotions during the grief process, and that’s OK.
-There may be sadness, anger and possibly some joy.
+• I will experience many emotions during the pet loss grief process, and that’s OK.
+There might be sadness, anger, and possibly some joy.
 I will try to be mindful of these emotions when they happen and accept them.
-None of them are off-limits.
+None of them is off-limits.
 They just are.

 • I will give myself permission to set boundaries with those around me.
 I’ll allow myself to say no (or yes), depending on what I need at the time, with no apologies.